 Many people want to start a clothing line or clothing brand.
 After all, how difficult could it be?

-The truth is that clothing brands become successful in part because they’re created by people who are passionate about clothing.
+The truth is that clothing brands become successful partly because they’re created by people passionate about clothing.

 But, a clothing brand needs more than just an exquisite apparel design to create a lasting business.
 It needs all the trappings of a successful business as well.
 Apparel retailers need to master marketing, manufacturing, and retailing, among other things.

 Shira Sue Carmi, the founder of Launch Collective, reminds us that the business of launching a clothing brand is as important as the artistry:

 Fashion is amazing in the way it balances art and commerce, but it’s a business.
 Don’t start a business because you want to design.
 Start a business because you want to start a business.

 So, are you a fashion designer or an apparel entrepreneur?
-If you are ready to start a business (whether part-time or full-time) and wondering how to start your own successful clothing line, let’s get down to it.
+If you are ready to start a business (part-time or full-time) and wonder how to start your successful clothing line, let’s get down to it.